'No car needed' guide to Poldark’s Cornwall

 Getting to Cornwall

-Back in the 18th Century getting to Cornwall was a long and gruelling journey - now it’s easy peasy.
-High speed train services run frequently from London Paddington station including the Night Riviera Sleeper Service to Penzance.
-There are also direct trains daily from Bath, Bristol and from further afield using Cross-Country trains.
+Back in the 18th Century getting to Cornwall was a long and gruelling journey, apart from the odd day when traffic can be a problem, traveling to the far west is so much easier these days.
+High speed train services run frequently from London Paddington station, including the Night Riviera Sleeper Service to Penzance.
+There are also direct trains daily from Bath, Bristol, Birmingham and further afield using Cross-Country trains.

 Bus and rail coordinate to streamline your onwards journey from Cornish rail stations.